bichikim/vuex-keg-resolve/README.md

-# My typescript
+# Vuex-keg-resolve

-> A quick way to start typescript
+> a keg to resolve Promise